 For example, Chapel Hill Transit, NC, uses Seon’s new inView 360 monitoring system with four cameras that are strategically placed around the vehicle to capture a 195 degree ultra-wide angle view of each side of the bus.
 These four views are blended and converted into a single “top-view” image (bird’s eye view) that is displayed to the driver in real-time on a dash-mounted monitor.

 A split screen also displays a second view that changes depending on operating conditions.
 For example, when a driver employs the left turn signal, this will change the second screen view to the left side view.
 When the vehicle is traveling in reverse, the rear-view will be displayed automatically to aid the driver park in tight spaces and see pedestrians behind the bus.

 Supported by a perimeter safety system, bus operators have more control of bus surroundings that significantly improve overall safety of transit for pedestrians and passengers.

 As benefits of video surveillance safety technology become increasingly apparent, more and more transit systems are leveraging these tools to reduce their risk and save lives.
 As this trend continues and technology evolves, the question is what will be the optimal solution for your agency?

 If you have more questions about how video technology can increase your passenger and employee safety, Seon will be at ThinkTransit: The Trapeze Technology Conference.
 Learn straight from the source about how you can reduce your risk.

-As Vice President of Product Development & Delivery, Jeff has a strong, proven ability in the management of large teams and complex technical implementations with emphasis on project efficiency and profitability.
+As Director, Industry Solutions and Alliances, Jeff has a strong, proven ability in the management of large teams and complex technical implementations with emphasis on project efficiency and profitability.
 Jeff is particularly interested in thin client and cloud-based computing systems, and focuses his time on the successful deployment of software solutions for businesses.